Per Governor Walz’ order, we are temporarily closed through Friday, December 18, 2020. We plan to reopen on Tuesday, December 22, 2020.

-Since its beginnings in 1921 – and even back to the Old Settlers Association, founded in 1876 – the Stevens County Historical Society, located in Morris, Minnesota has worked diligently to collect the best examples of historical artifacts of life on the prairie.
-Everything from books and letters to clothing, tools, utensils, photographs, and handmade articles have found its way into our collections.
+Located in Morris, Minnesota, the Stevens County Historical Society (SCHS) works diligently to collect the best examples of historical artifacts of life on the prairie.
+SCHS began as the War Records Office in 1921, but its roots reach back to the Old Settlers Association, founded in 1876.
+Everything from books and letters to clothing, tools, utensils, photographs, and handmade articles has found its way into our collection.
 The Historical Museum houses captivating displays of items once used in farming, industry, spinning, cooking, education, religion, medicine, animal husbandry, housing, and works of local artisans in Stevens County.

-Today, our 400+ members and thousands of visitors each year embody the spirit of those who came before us with their generosity, inventiveness, hard-work, and continued hope in the bright future of life West Central Minnesota.
-As we move further into the new 21st Century, we pledge to continue our mission to…
+Today, our 200+ members and thousands of visitors each year embody the spirit of those who came before.
+Their generosity, inventiveness, and hard-work provide hope for the bright future of West Central Minnesota.
+Inspired by our community, we pledge to continue our mission to: